ShujiaHuang/basevar/README.md

 ```

-then type `make` again to contiune the following processes.
+then type `make` again to contiune the processes.

 #### Method 2.
 Manually install processes (Optional)